-These free project plans are for an 18″ tall bench that can be stained, pained or upholstered with storage inside.
+These free DIY Storage Bench are for an 18″ tall bench that can be stained, pained or upholstered with storage inside.
 Perfect for a bedroom, living room, playroom or anywhere else one might need an extra seat with some hidden storage.

 Tools and materials needed:3/4″ Lumber of your choice cut into the following pieces.
 (MDF, Cabinet grade plywood or Sanded ply with smooth side on the inside of bench)